Princeton University: Residential colleges

 The university guarantees housing for students for all four years, with more than 98% of undergraduates living on campus.
-Freshman and sophomores are required to live on campus, specifically in one of the university's six residential colleges.
+Freshman and sophomores are required to live on campus, specifically in one of the university's seven residential colleges.
 Once put into a residential college, students have an upperclassmen residential college adviser to adjust to college life and a faculty academic adviser for academic guidance.
 Upperclassmen are given the option to keep living in the college or decide to move into upperclassmen dorms; upperclassmen still remain affiliated with their college even if they live somewhere else.

 Each residential college has its own distinct layout and architecture.
 Additionally, each college has its own faculty head, dean, director of studies, and director of student life.
 The colleges feature various amenities, such as dining halls, common rooms, laundry rooms, academic spaces, and arts and entertainment resources.
-Three of the colleges house students from all classes while the other three house only underclassmen.
+Three of the colleges house both undergraduates and graduate students, while four house only undergraduates, and one houses just graduate students.
+Present-day residential colleges are:

 Princeton's residential college system dates back to when university president Woodrow Wilson's proposed the creation of quadrangles.
 While the plan was vetoed, it eventually made a resurgence with the creation of Wilson Lodge (now known as First College) in 1957 to provide an alternative to the eating clubs.
 Wilson Lodge was dedicated as Wilson College in 1968 and served as an experiment for the residential college system.
 In 2020, Princeton University elected to change the name of Wilson College to First College after the recent deaths involving police brutality of black individuals.
 When enrollment increased in the 1970s, a university report in 1979 recommended the establishment of five residential colleges.
 Funding was raised within a year, leading to the development of Rockefeller College (1982), Mathey College (1983), Butler College (1983), and Forbes College (1984).
 Whitman College was founded and constructed in 2007 at a cost of $100 million.
 Butler's dorms were demolished in 2007 and a new complex was built in 2009.
 Butler and Mathey previously acted as only underclassmen colleges, but transitioned to four-year colleges in fall 2009.
-Princeton is scheduled to open up two new residential colleges—Yeh College and New College West—in time for the 2022–2023 academic year.
+Princeton completed and opened two new residential colleges—Yeh College and New College West—at the beginning of the academic year in September 2022.
 The university plans to construct a new residential college named Hobson College where First College currently stands.